 Select Page

-Cook County’s Good Food Purchasing Initiative
+Good Food Purchasing Initiative

 GFPI aims to ensure that institutional food purchasing advances an equitable, healthy, fair, local, humane, and sustainable food system.
-GFPI works to create access to good food for all by: (1) Implementing GFPP in County departments and agencies, (2) advancing a racially and socially equitable food system that can meet the demands of GFPP, and (3) building a culture where good food is a right, not a privilege.
+GFPI works to create access to good food for all by: (1) implementing GFPP in Cook County departments and agencies, (2) advancing a racially and socially equitable food system that can meet the demands of GFPP, and (3) building a culture where good food is a right, not a privilege.

-Good Food Purchasing Program Harnesses the Power of Procurement
+Harnessing the Power of Procurement

 Cook County departments and agencies, including Cook County Health (CCH) , Juvenile Temporary Detention Center (JTDC) and the Sheriff’s Office (CCSO) spend more than $15 million on food annually.

 CCDPH partners with CFPAC to collect data and information from County departments/agencies to understand current food purchasing practices.
 The data and information are shared with the Center for Good Food Purchasing (CGFP) for analysis and a baseline assessment is conducted.
 Following this assessment, CCDPH and CFPAC will support each department/agency to develop a multi-year plan and take action to move towards transforming our local food system to be more equitable, healthy, and sustainable.
 CCDPH and CFPAC also work with County departments/agencies to explore opportunities to incorporate GFPP standards into their respective solicitation bids, Request for Proposals (RFPs), new food service management contracts, and leases.
-Over time, Cook County food vendors will work to meet high Good Food Standards in each category—leading to a healthier Cook County where every resident has an opportunity to thrive.
+Over time, Cook County food vendors will work to meet high Good Food Standards in each category—leading to a healthier Cook County, where every resident has an opportunity to thrive.

 Good Food Task Force